Knicks vs. Heat Injury Report Today - April 30

 Knicks Season Insights

-- The Knicks' offense has been less effective over their last 10 games, racking up 112.5 points a contest compared to the 116 they've averaged this year.
+- The Knicks' offense has been worse over their last 10 games, racking up 112.5 points a contest compared to the 116 they've averaged this season.

-- New York knocks down 12.6 three-pointers per game (11th in the league) at a 35.4% rate (19th in the NBA), compared to the 13 its opponents make while shooting 35.7% from beyond the arc.

 Heat Season Insights

-- The Heat are scoring 122.7 points per game in their previous 10 games, compared to their season average of 109.5.
+- The Heat are scoring 122.7 points per contest over their previous 10 games, compared to their season average of 109.5.

 Knicks vs. Heat Betting Info